(Page updated June 2020)

 but some of their later art creations lacked a certain je ne sais quoi.

-This harpsichord and more conventional grand designs are Pleyel’s from about 1930.
+This harpsichord and more conventional grand designs are from Pleyel’s catalogue of about 1930.

 In 1934, Challen started to make the big brother of the piano family, which has come to be known as THE LARGEST PIANO IN THE WORLD, for the Silver Jubilee of King George and Queen Mary.
 It is 11’8” long.
 [I have heard reports of 13-foot grands being built, but I have never been able to find any information about them.]
 "Dear Bill, Here is the photo of the Challen, as promised.
 The young man sitting at the keyboard is Leslie Lawrence, my father's younger brother.
 My Dad is on the right - his name was Albert Richard Lawrence.
 Dee Dealtrey (neé Lawrence)".
 The piano was auctioned by Bonhams some years ago, but nobody bought it, so we don’t know where it is now.
-More recently, Adrian Mann built a grand which avoided using heavy copper coverings on the bass strings, by making the piano nearly 19 feet long!
+In 2010, Czapiewski built a ridiculously large grand, as tall as a room, and its only purpose seems to have been to achieve a world record.
+More recently, Adrian Mann built a grand which avoided using heavy copper coverings on the bass strings, by making the piano nearly 19 feet long.

 MATURITY AND STANDARDISATION